a78738825/ytmerge/README.md

 - Make sure `ffmpeg` is correctly installed — it’s essential for merging.
 - Uses `pytubefix` to avoid issues with the original `pytube` package.
-- Not all streams are compatible; in rare cases, merging might fail if formats are too exotic.
+- If both streams are `.webm`, merging will use stream-copy for better quality and speed.
+- Graceful handling of errors and keyboard interrupts.

 ---